WindyDarian/Project3-CUDA-Path-Tracer/README.md

 __To make things more clear and write a more efficient path tracer, I did some additional tests below before implementing extra features.__

-### Additional Test: Sort paths by sorting indices then reshuffle instead of sorting in place
+### Additional Test: Sort Paths by Sorting Indices Then Reshuffle Instead of Sorting in Place

 > - try to reduce the sorting bottleneck.
 Maybe instead of directly sorting the structs, sort proxy buffers of ints and then reshuffle the structs?
 If you want to give this a try, please document your results no matter what you end up with, interesting experiments are always good for your project (and... your grade :O)